 The Crescent Aviaries.
 As the name suggests, this range of individual aviaries forms a large pleasing curve and is home to a whole multitude of species.
 Amongst the regular inhabitants, you will often find starlings, pigeons and thrushes – but not the sort you may be used to seeing as these are the brightly coloured cousins of those you would normally have visiting your garden and some of the colours are stunning.

 Seashore Walk.
 Enjoy a stroll through our coastal estuary themed exhibit- Seashore Walk.
 Take some time to enjoy the natural behaviour of the many different waders as they use their specially adapted beaks to sift and probe for a tasty snack.
-Overhead you will see wheeling terns and choughs as they enjoy the space that this large walk-through area has to offer.
+Overhead you will see wheeling terns enjoying the space that this large walk-through area has to offer.

 The Temperate House.
 This is one of the undercover areas at Birdworld but even on the sunniest of days, the cool corridors are a lovely place to immerse your self in the birdsong which accompanies relaxing background music.
 There is ample seating so do take a break here to enjoy the variety of different birds and cold water fish.
 In autumn and winter this area does undergo a seasonal change as Halloween takes over for the late October half term followed by Santa’s Winter Wonderland throughout December.